-- 1. Hold a current, valid un-revoked Standard License in Hawai'i or another state; - 2.
-Hold Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or hold a current valid National Board Certification in the license field or be designated as a teacher leader by the Hawaii Department of Education, Hawaii Charter Schools or Hawaii Association of Independent Schools; - 3.
-Satisfactory completion of 5 out of the last 8 years of full-time P-12 experience under the Standard License, either in Hawai'i or another state; - 4.
-Professional Fitness clearance;
+- 1. Hold a bachelor's degree; - 2.
+Hold a current, valid un-revoked Standard License in Hawai'i or another state; - 3.
+Hold one of the following: - a) Master's, Specialist or Doctoral degree that was not used to obtain the Standard License or - b) A current valid National Board Certification in the license field or - c) Be designated as a teacher leader by the Hawaii Department of Education, Hawaii Charter Schools or Hawaii Association of Independent Schools; - 4.
+Satisfactory completion of 5 out of the last 8 years of full-time P-12 experience under the Standard License, either in Hawai'i or another state; - 5.
+Professional Fitness clearance.